joegarb/wordpress-terraform/modules/wordpress-all-in-one/README.md

 # WordPress All-in-One EC2

 WordPress and MySQL on a single EC2 using docker compose, suitable for a dev or staging environment only.
-SSL and SFTP are also included.
+SSL and SFTP are included, as well as support for using private docker images from ECR.

 ## Features